genomicsITER/NanoRTax/README.md

 ## Credits

-NanoRTax was originally written by Laura Ciuffreda, Héctor Rodríguez Pérez and Carlos Flores.
+NanoRTax was originally written by Héctor Rodríguez Pérez Laura Ciuffreda and Carlos Flores.

 ## Contributions and Support